Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 • Detection of objects, scenes, and activities

 Rekognition Video can identify hundreds of items, scenarios, and behaviors, such as delivering a package or dancing, in seconds.
 You are given a confidence score for each label you recognize.
 For certain objects like “Person” and “Car,” bounding boxes are also provided, allowing easy counting and localization.
-A video’s motion can be used by Amazon Rekognition Video to assist with more sophisticated tasks like “blowing out a candle” or “extinguishing a fire”.
-Using the rich media assets’ extensive metadata, you may improve your content’s searchability and provide advertisements that are relevant to the material that comes before them.
+Amazon Rekognition Video can use a video’s motion to assist with more sophisticated tasks like “blowing out a candle” or “extinguishing a fire.”
+Using the rich media assets’ extensive metadata, you may improve your content’s searchability and provide advertisements relevant to the material that comes before them.

 • Moderation of online content